 Additionally, the winds from hurricanes and tornados that often destroy homes do not affect timber frames nearly as much.
 The joinery used to hold the timbers together moves with a storm and gives the structure some flexibility when it is rocked, thereby keeping the home secure and together.

-Click here for more information about timber frame homes.
-Once you have completed the form at the bottom of the webpage, you will have access to our library of downloadable e-brochures in PDF format.
+Access more information about timber frame homes.
+Once you have completed the form, you will have access to our library of downloadable e-brochures in PDF format.
 The BSC staff and our membership will send additional information to you in the future about the systems of interest to you.